pawanmsr/n-methods/README.md

 - [x] Become Cyan.
 - [ ] Become Blue.
 - [ ] Become Purple.
     Frame it with caption:
     "Now I have become Purple, a mixture of blue and red." :joy:
 - [ ] Edge off, but casually aim for other ranks.
 - [ ] Become Yellow (if it ever happens).
     Frame it within a golden frame with caption:
     "Mellow Master Me" :satisfied:

 Be impervious to AI agents.
 It is an art (albeit a difficult one)!
 Read instructions and checklists often.
 Don't get bored - boredom kills.
-If bored, have [fun](/doc/fun.md)!
+If bored, then have **[fun](/doc/fun.md)**!

 Appreciation
 ------------